Selected Case Studies

 The Impact

-Lloyds cut cost and frustration by moving the heaviest insurance jobs into digital self-serve, the same routes that had consumed three-quarters of handle time.
+Lloyds cut cost and frustration by moving the heaviest insurance jobs into digital self-serve: the same routes that had consumed three-quarters of handle time.
 Average resolution time fell by about 75%; digital self-serve crossed 60% within six months.
 Satisfaction climbed as waits and transfers shrank.
-Savings went back into better service and simpler upsell paths, on infrastructure the group could extend to the next wave of products.
+Savings funded better service and simpler upsell paths on infrastructure the group could extend to the next wave of products.

 Industry